 Yet as so often has been the case, the club's fortunes were brightened by an FA Cup run.
 Carlisle, Clapton Orient, Newport and Notts County all bit the dust as Walsall reached the fifth round for the first time in 1938/39 before finally bowing out 3-1 at Huddersfield.

-With the outbreak of war, the Football League programme was abandoned just three games into 1939/40, but the flag was kept flying at Fellows Park as Walsall competed in the various regional competitions on more or less equal terms with their first and second division Midland neighbours.
+With the outbreak of war, The Football League programme was abandoned just three games into 1939/40, but the flag was kept flying at Fellows Park as Walsall competed in the various regional competitions on more or less equal terms with their first and second division Midland neighbours.

 Then, early in 1943/44, we pulled off one of the outstanding recoveries in our history.
 Four goals down at half-time, we rallied to draw 4-4 with Aston Villa on their home ground.
-A crowd of 13,000 were present at this game, but our biggest War-time gate was reserved for the final of the Division Three (South) Cup at the end of 1945/46 when over 20,000 saw us go down 1-0 to Bournemouth at Stamford Bridge.
-This was a game we could well have won, but at least our progress in the competition showed we had a team capable of holding its own when normal football resumed in August 1946.
+13,000 were present at this game, but our biggest War-time gate was reserved for the Final of the Division Three (South) Cup at the end of 1945/46 when over 20,000 saw us go down 1-0 to Bournemouth at Stamford Bridge.
+This was a game we could well have won, but at least our progress in the competition showed that we had a team capable of holding its own when normal football resumed in August 1946.

 With Harry Hibbs as manager we enjoyed two good seasons, finishing in fifth place in 1946/47 and third in 1947/48.
 Our line-up at that time was arguably as strong as at any period in our history.
-Dave Massart kicked off the 1947/48 season with a hat-trick in each of the first three home games.
-Ron Crutchley, Reg Foules and 'Nutty' Newman formed an outstanding middle line and in goal the diminutive Jackie Lewis performed wonders.
+Dave Massart kicked off the 1947/48 season with a hat-trick in each of the first three home games; Ron Crutchley, Reg Foules and 'Nutty' Newman formed an outstanding middle line and in goal the diminutive Jackie Lewis performed wonders.

-For much of that season promotion looked a distinct possibility, but the transfer of Doug Lishman to Arsenal the following summer and the recall of Denis Wilshaw back to Wolves early in 1948/49 ended any immediate hopes of going up.
+For much of that season promotion looked a distinct possibility, but the transfer of Doug Lishman to Arsenal during the following summer and the recall of Denis Wilshaw back to Wolves early in 1948/49 ended any immediate hopes of going up.

 For a time Walsall matched the best in Division Two, but things went wrong after the long lay-off during the severe winter of 1963.
-Six successive games were lost as the weather improved, and despite a brave rally in the final few games, we still needed a point from our last game against Charlton in order to stay up.
+Six successive games were lost as the weather improved, and despite a brave rally in the final few games, Walsall still needed a point from their last game against Charlton in order to stay up.
 In the event, a serious injury to goalkeeper Alan Boswell was a major factor in a 2-1 defeat that sent us back into the third division.